PVSec/aws_sc-sync/README.md

 * Define what text is prefixed to the AWS scans in SecurityCenter using the _PREFIXED_SCAN_NAME variable.

 ### aws-config.cfg
-* Set the proxy settings
+* Set the proxy settings (optional)
 * Set the SecurityCenter API URL

 ### aws-creds.yml
 * Set the credentials for each AWS account.
-The AWS account name in this file must match the scan name in SecurityCenter without the prefixed scan name.
+The AWS account name (arbitrary name give to the AWS account) in this file must match the scan name in SecurityCenter without the prefixed scan name.
 For example, if in SecurityCenter the scan name is *AWS:XYZ-PROD* then the account name in this file must be *XYZ-PROD* in order for the script to match them.

 ### creds.yml
 * Set the credentials of the proxy server (if required)